prokilogrammer/wedding-invitation-quotes/README.md

 # Installation
 Assume you have Node v4.3.0 installed.
 Use https://github.com/creationix/nvm if you don't already have this version of Node installed

-1. `git clone` the repository
+-  `git clone` the repository
-2. `npm install`
+- `npm install`
+- Install and start MySql
-3. `node app.js` to run node server
+- `node app.js` to run node server
-4. Use `gulp dev` when developing.
+- Use `gulp dev` when developing.
 It will watch for file changes and restart the server

+Server runs at `localhost:8080`.
+Refer to `settings.js` file for how to configure your MYSQL endpoints as environment variables

 # What is where